 My next stop was The Jardin du Luxembourg, known as Luxembourg Gardens in English.
 Located just 15 minutes away from Sainte-Chapelle.
 The gardens were created in 1612 by Queen Marie de Medici, inspired by the famous gardens in Florence.
 Wander the gardens and you will find notable European women and French queens and, interestingly, a miniature replica of the Statue of Liberty.
 On the park’s northwest end you will find the Luxembourg Museum (Musee du Luxembourg).

 No trip to Paris is complete without visiting the Louvre.
-It is an 20-minute walk from the Luxembourg Gardens.
+It is a 20-minute walk from the Luxembourg Gardens.
 The museum contains over 35,000 pieces of artwork so unless you plan on spending a couple of weeks there don’t expect to see everything.
-Before arriving its best to research and decide what you want to see.
-Most people come to see the Mona Lisa, Venus de Milo, The Wedding Feast at Cana and the Winged Victory Statue.
-Keep in mind there are other departments like Islamic Art, Egyptian Antiquities, Greek, Roman and Etruscan Antiquities and more.
+Before arriving it’s best to research and decide what you want to see.
+Most people come to see the Mona Lisa, Venus de Milo, The Wedding Feast at Cana, and the Winged Victory statue.
+Keep in mind there are other departments like Islamic Art, Egyptian Antiquities, Greek, Roman, and Etruscan Antiquities, and more.

 While walking through the neighborhoods, you will see many boutiques, beautiful architecture, and restaurants.
 At St. Germain, you can eat at Egg & Co.
 They offer some of the most delicious egg dishes.

 The best time to visit the Eiffel Tower is right before sunset.
 There is nothing more beautiful than watching the sunset over the Eiffel Tower.
 It is a 30-minute metro ride from Louvre.
 Here are some tips and things to know before visiting.